blakeramos/OCI-Workshop/Intro.md

-# Integration of Oracle Digital Assistant (ODA) with Alexa Devices
+# Oracle Cloud Infrastructure: Workshop

 Updated: October 25th, 2019

-Welcome to the **Oracle Public Cloud** ODA-Alexa Integration workshop.
-This workshop will walk you through the process of creating an integration between an Alexa device and Oracle Digital Assistant to facilitate voice conversations with your digital assistant.
+Welcome to the **Oracle Public Cloud** OCI workshop.
+This workshop will walk you through the process of creating a webserver that is able to autoscale if CPU utilization hits a ceratin threshold.
+This workshop will walk you through the process of creating a compute instace, virtual cloud networking, autoscaling, and the use of Terraform.

 ## Introduction

-This lab discusses the steps taken to build an integration between an Amazon Alexa device and Oracle Digital Assistance.
-The purpose of doing so is to allow someone to use a smart speaker device to talk to their digital assistant instead of typing on a keyboard.
+This lab discusses the steps taken to create and setup a compute instance to deploy a web application.
+Once the web application has been deployed, we will configure an instance pool that will allow our compute instance to autoscale.

-Chatbots are becoming smarter with the help of machine learning algorithms.
-Whereas traditional chatbots require human input to function and tend to misunderstand intent, a *digital assistant* is able to correctly categorize intent and lead conversations by itself.
-Also, a digital assistant can be trained to perform useful tasks, such as scheduling meetings, managing lights to conserve energy, and pulling information from a database.
-By combining voice-activated interfaces with advanced and customizable chatbots, people can quite literally talk to their digital assistants.
+Autoscaling enables you to automatically adjust the number of Compute instances in an instance pool based on performance metrics such as CPU and memory utilization.
+This helps you provide consistent performance for your end users during periods of high demand, and helps you reduce your costs during periods of low demand.

 ## Oracle Cloud Account